 While the instruction centers on karate as a martial art, portions of the training involve self defense applications and karate as competitive sport.
 Our club regularly sends teams of men and women to regional and national collegiate competitions.

-The Japanese Karate club is affiliated nationally with the American Amateur Karate Federation, and internationally with the International Traditional Karate Federation.
+The Japanese Karate club is affiliated nationally with the American Amateur Karate Federation, and internationally with the World Traditional Karate Federation.
 All ranking is done under their auspices.
 Club members regularly attend clinics at the main dojos of the Great Lakes and North Central Regions of the AAKF.

 Our club has been a University of Wisconsin-Madison sports club since 1976 and the current head instructor is Vassil Peytchev, a Sandan (third degree black belt).
 The instruction is also performed by other regionally qualified first, second, and third degree black belt instructors.